-Flibanserin (brand name: Addyi) is the first drug to treat lack of sexual desire (Hypoactive Sexual Desire Disorder) in premenopausal women.
-Although the drug is ineffective and potentially dangerous, the FDA approved it in 2015 over the objections of the NWHN and others.
+Flibanserin (brand name: Addyi) is the first drug approved by the U.S. Food and Drug Administration (FDA) to treat lack of sexual desire (Hypoactive Sexual Desire Disorder) in premenopausal women.
+Although the drug is ineffective and potentially dangerous, the agency approved it in 2015 over the objections of the NWHN and others.

 What did the FDA know when it approved flibanserin?

 The FDA rejected Addyi in both 2010 and 2013 because randomized clinical trials did not show that it was any better than a placebo.
 Those same trials raised serious safety concerns, mostly about the sedative effects of the drug.

 A new randomized trial was conducted that attempted to address both concerns.
 The company changed the definition of effectiveness and instructed women to take the pill at night.
 Using the new definition of effectiveness, the trial found that the pill increased desire in about 10% of the women who used it.
 In those women, increased desire resulted in about one more sexually satisfying event per month.
 Even with nighttime dosing, however, the new trial found that women who took Addyi were twice as likely to be involved in car accidents and other accidental injuries as those who took the placebo.

 After reviewing these results, the FDA asked the sponsor to investigate whether the serious adverse events were the result of Addyi being used in conjunction with other medications.
 Some of the less dangerous side effects, including sleepiness, dizziness, and fatigue were reported more often in women who used hormonal contraceptives.
 This is because hormonal contraceptives are known to affect a certain enzyme (CYP3A4) which can increase flibanserin exposure by 40%.